Craig M Baudendistel, Ph.D.

 Joshi Research Center 299, 3640 Colonel Glenn Hwy, Dayton, OH 45435-0001

 I am a non-tenure eligible (NTE) Lecturer for the Mechanical and Materials Engineering Department.
 I teach a number of first year classes for (mostly) mechanical engineers, but quite honestly these couple classes would be beneficial for all engineering disciplines.
-I truly enjoy teaching these classes because skills like CAD, programming, and applied mathematics give students tangible skills that employers are looking for right away.
+I truly enjoy teaching these classes because skills like CAD, programming, and applied mathematics give students tangible skills that employers are looking for right away (for ALL disciplines).
 Apply for that internship/co-op as soon as possible!

 Advice for undergraduates: